bsugitayasa/spring-cloud-zipkin-sleuth/README.md

 3. Generate Project

-4. Download dan import to your IDE
+4. Download & import to your IDE

 ### Build with Maven ###